tonyhaunschmidt/GA-PROJECT-3-/README.md

 During production we had daily stand up meetings first thing in the morning in which we talked about any issues we were having and what we were aiming to achieve that day.
 For the rest of the day we typically remained on a shared Zoom call where we can ask each other for guidance or opinions as and when we needed it.

+We as a team decided to code the entire backend together and I also went on to code the home page and search page as well as the profile pages, my recipes page, shopping list and navigation bar.

 ## EXPRESS

 Learning Express as a framework was a great introduction to developing our own back-end and introducing Node.js.
 We used Mongoose as the ODM to interact with our MongoDB database.